Cookie Consent by Free Privacy Policy Generator Theory of Change | Imagine Cities Imagine Cities

 - What resources are currently available?

-You can also assess the viability of your predetermined potential actions by looking into the following:
+You can also assess the viability of your predetermined potential actions by examining the following:

 - Will this action benefit the target group(s)?